 8. Thick socks

 Like your fingers, your toes will often be the first to feel the cold.
 So wrapping them up nice warm socks is a good way to help combat that problem.
-There are lots of options – I have a pair of Alpaca wool socks from Victory Ranch in New Mexico that I use when I know my toes might get cold, and they are available for men and women.
-You can also find Alpaca Wool Socks on Amazon.
+There are lots of options – I have a pair of Alpaca wool socks that I use when I know my toes might get cold, and they are available for men and women.
+You can see them on Amazon here.

 9. Good shoes